akshanshgandhi/Multicalss-TB/README.md

 4. models.ipynb
 5. hyper_tun.ipynb

-Due to limitation of GPU run time on colab, the hypertuning was done manually for the multi class model as in 'hyper_par.xlsx' file.
+Due to limitation of GPU run time on colab, the hypertuning was done manually for the multi class model as in 'hyper_par.xlsx' file but the same can be done effectively using 'hyperas' library as coded in 'hyper_tun.ipynb'

 To check the performance of multi-class classifier over binary classifier, performance parameters of accuracy, precision and recall were evaluated on a seven layer deep network without hypertuning but with model structure similar to VGG16 architecture for both binary and multi-class cases.The network was trained on google colab's GPU.